Field Courses

 An examination of contemporary French society through the sociological analysis of structures, culture(s), and everyday life, especially as compared to the United States.
 Topics include: religion/secularism, taxation and welfare, education, gender and sexuality, race and ethnicity, immigration, commerce, politics, the environment, families, work, health, leisure, food, and time.
 In addition to readings and discussion there is a heavy emphasis on experiential learning through attending local events and exploring the city of Toulouse and surrounding countryside.
 Taught in Toulouse, France; conducted in English.

-Globalization and Immigration on the U.S. - Mexico Border (El Paso, TX and Tucson, AZ), Block 2, 2019
+Globalization and Immigration on the U.S. - Mexico Border (El Paso, TX, and Tucson, AZ)

-Development and Grassroots Resistance in Latin America: Theory into Practice, Block 2, 2018
+Development and Grassroots Resistance in Latin America: Theory into Practice

 This course reviews the prevalent theories within the field of sociology of development leading to specific examination of neoliberal and post neoliberal development policy in Latin America.
 Following this inquiry, the course explores the emergence of grassroots resistance in the region in the context of an assessment of new social movement theory.
 The course includes a 10-day field component in Oaxaca, Mexico.

-Advanced Topics in Sociology: Global Sustainable Development in Theory and Practice (Uganda and Bolivia), Summer 2013
+Advanced Topics in Sociology: Global Sustainable Development in Theory and Practice (Uganda and Bolivia)

 This course combined classroom, workshop, and structured experiential learning through internship work to learn about and critically examine community-based international development efforts within a broader analysis of development paradigms.
 Through both theory and practice, the course engaged fundamental debates over the goals, practices, and power dynamics of international development efforts.
 Additionally, each student was introduced to larger social, political, economic, cultural, and geographic characteristics of their country that impact local community development efforts.
 At its core, the course revolved around a 9-week internship with a community-based organization working on a dimension of sustainable development.
 Internship placements and in-country support were coordinated by the Foundation for Sustainable Development (FSD).

-This course examined the impact of group relations, labor markets and specific socio-historical contexts on Asian American experiences.
+This course examined the impact of group relations, labor markets, and specific sociohistorical contexts on the experiences of Asian Americans.
 They analyzed patterns of stratification and the effects of ethnicity, social class, and gender on educational and occupational opportunities.
 Historical, sociological and literary accounts were used to understand the preservation and re-making of Asian American cultures and identities.

 This course examined contemporary Polynesian society and compared it with the United States through an analysis of the fundamental building blocks of social life, using fundamental sociological concepts to illuminate some of the basic features of both cultures and the similarities and differences between them.
 The second half of the course was taught on-site in the South Pacific on Rarotonga Island of the Cook Islands.